 These are great reasons for examining the success of your onboarding processes.
 Now let’s dig into what it involves.

-A sound onboarding process spans 1-2 years.
-This may seem like a long time, but at PeopleAdmin we believe that constant communication, feedback, and performance measurement are keys to employee longevity and loyalty, along with employees’ understanding of how they fit into the big picture.
+A sound onboarding process spans 1-2 years and includes constant communication, feedback, and performance measurement — all keys to employee longevity and loyalty.
 Onboarding follows the employee lifecycle for mentoring and development and includes automation for consistent and timely tracking of onboarding events.
 Seamlessly transitioning the candidate through the new hire and onboarding experience, then into the performance management process matriculates the new employee and ensures success.

-If you don’t have a successful onboarding process and you’re losing employees due to non-engagement, we can help you develop an onboarding strategy and ensure immediate success.
+If you don’t have a successful onboarding process and you’re losing employees due to non-engagement, PeopleAdmin can help you develop an onboarding strategy and ensure immediate success.